-- Loss of appetite
+- Loss of appetite.

-- Pain or fullness below the ribs on the left side
+- Pain or fullness below the ribs on the left side.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.
+Make an appointment with your health care provider if you have any persistent symptoms that worry you.

-Second, the abnormal chromosome creates a new gene
+The Philadelphia chromosome creates a new gene

-The Philadelphia chromosome creates a new gene.
 Genes from chromosome 9 combine with genes from chromosome 22 to create a new gene called BCR-ABL.
-The BCR-ABL gene contains instructions that tell the abnormal blood cell to produce too much of a protein called tyrosine kinase.
+The BCR-ABL gene tells the blood cells to produce too much of a protein called tyrosine kinase.
 Tyrosine kinase promotes cancer by allowing certain blood cells to grow out of control.

-Third, the new gene allows too many diseased blood cells
+The new gene allows too many diseased blood cells

 Family history is not a risk factor